Witan Lint

 When values formatted in different currencies are added, subtracted, or aggregated together, the result is meaningless — you cannot add dollars to euros without a conversion step.
 Excel performs the arithmetic on the raw numbers and returns a result, but the result has no valid currency interpretation.

-This is the only rule at Error severity.
-Currency mismatches are never intentional in additive contexts.
+This is reported at Error severity because currency mismatches are not meaningful in additive contexts.

 Diagnostic message: